Virginia Gov.-elect Youngkin’s underaged son tried to vote in Tuesday’s election, elections officials said

 The teen walked into the voting precinct inside the Great Falls Library on Tuesday afternoon, presenting his driver’s license to election officials when asked for a proof of identity, according to Jennifer Chanty, the precinct captain there.

-Chanty said in an interview with The Post she realized who the teen was when she looked at his ID.
+Chanty said in an interview with The Post that she realized who the teen was when she looked at his ID.
 Upon seeing his age, she said she informed him that he must be at least 18 to be eligible to vote in Virginia.

 She said she offered to register him to vote for the next election, but the teen declined and walked out.